-The management of advanced RCC is very complex, with several agents approved during the last few years and no defined optimal initial systemic treatment or evidence supporting optimal sequencing of the agents, resulting in a significant challenge for clinicians and potentially compromised outcomes for patients.1 Physicians, particularly oncologists, face a multitude of barriers in overcoming the challenge of staying current in a rapidly changing field; this creates an ongoing educational/professional practice gap among the target audience.1 These obstacles not only include cognitive-behavioral barriers (such as lack of knowledge and professional skill), but also attitudinal or rational emotive barriers, as well as physician/healthcare professional-specific, patient-specific, resource and systems/process barriers.2 Both external and CCO survey data indicate that there are many educational needs and practice gaps among oncologists illustrated by uncertainty as to the optimal management of RCC.^[4-9] Interestingly, in support of the existence of barriers other than knowledge and skill, responses to activity outcomes questions for a CCO-developed interactive treatment decision tool for patients with advanced RCC, 20% of participants indicated that expert recommendations did not impact their treatment plan suggesting there are barriers beyond knowing the optimal treatment for this malignancy.10
+Hematologic malignancies encompass a myriad of complex diseases and therapeutic regimens, which present constant challenges to treating clinicians.
+Physicians, particularly oncologists, face a multitude of barriers in overcoming the challenge of staying current in a rapidly changing field; this creates an ongoing educational/professional practice gap among the target audience.
+These obstacles not only include cognitive-behavioral barriers (such as lack of knowledge and professional skill) but also attitudinal or rational emotive barriers as well as physician/healthcare professional-specific, patient-specific, resource, and systems/process barriers.
+Both external and CCO survey data indicate that there are many educational needs and practice gaps among hematologists/oncologists illustrated by uncertainty as to the optimal management of CML, ALL, and B-cell lymphomas.
+Also, Interestingly, in support of the existence of barriers other than knowledge and skill, responses to activity outcomes questions for a CCO-developed interactive treatment decision tool for patients with